zengabor/trig/README.md

 # gohtml

 Command-line tool to set associations between (go) files and templates, so when it handles a template it will "touch" all associated files (currently this is implemented by moving the file to a temporary directory, then moving it back after 2 seconds).
 Consequently a build tool (like [CodeKit](https://codekitapp.com)) can react and process those files.
-(Associations are stored in the home directory, in `.gohtml/gohtml.db`.)
+(Associations are stored in `~/.gohtml/gohtml.db`.)

 ## Usage

-    gohtml <command> <args>
+    gohtml <command> [<args>...]

 Available commands: